-Kelly Wolf, Director, Office of Business Affairs
+Kelly Wolf, Associate Vice President Business Affairs and Controller

 In the schedule, tuition is specified for one term only.
 There are three terms in the academic year: fall, winter, and spring (except for the School of Law, which operates on a two-semester system).
 Summer session operates on a separate tuition schedule that includes course self-support fees.